MISP/misp-book/GLOSSARY.md

 can be useful for contextualisation only.

 ## Observable
 Some other SIEMs or formats (STIX) use the term observable.
 This is the same as an attribute in MISP-speak.
+Usually an observable is a MISP attribute without the IDS flag set.

 ## MISP Event
-MISP events are encapsulations for contextually linked information
+MISP events are encapsulations for contextually related information represented as attribute and object.

 ## MISP Extended Events
 MISP can now extend an event (starting from version 2.4.90).
 This allows users to build full blown events that extend an existing event, giving way to a combined event view that includes a sum total of the event along with all extending events.